crowdsourcing-class/crowdsourcing-class.github.io/pa1.md

 even
 odd
 even
-# A function definition.
+"""
 No types are required for parameters, so commenting is SO important.
 So important.
-"""
 Returns the idx element of a list

 lst - the list